Eugene J. Carpenter House: 300 Clifton as an office

 After Urseth sold in 1993, 300 Clifton remained an office for twenty more years, but fell into considerable disrepair.
 Neighbors behind 300 Clifton on Oak Grove were forced to paint the house and rebuild the 20 ft retaining wall that was crumbling onto their property.
 The Loring neighborhood group (Citizens for a Loring Park Community), invested $30,000 to fix the roof in order to save the historic structure.
+Today the house is a Bed and Breakfast called 300 Clifton Bed and Breakfast.